unioslo/harbor-cli/docs/contributing.md

 ## Releasing

+!!! attention "On versioning"

+    In general, managing releases and versioning should only be handled by the project maintainer(s), but it is documented here for completeness.

 Releases are handled by a GitHub actions workflow found [here](https://github.com/pederhan/harbor-cli/blob/main/.github/workflows/build.yml).
 Whenever a new tag whose name starts `harbor-cli-v` is pushed to the repository on the `main` branch, the workflow will build and publish a new release to PyPI.

 ```